JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 * Building each target involves compiling one or more sets of Kotlin sources.
 In other words, a target may have one or more *compilations*, for example, one for production sources, the other for tests.

 * The Kotlin sources are arranged into [source sets](#configuring-source-sets).
-In addition to source files and resources, each source set may have its own dependencies.
+In addition to Kotlin source files and resources, each source set may have its own dependencies.
 Source sets form a hierarchy that is built with the *depends on* relation.

 Each compilation has a default source set, which is the place for sources and dependencies that are specific to that compilation.
 The default source set is also used for directing other source sets to the compilation.